oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 The script performs several checks such as (but not limited to) the following:

-* Ensures that the Docker images are available on each node.
+* Ensures that the Container images are available on each node.
 * Checks that the NFS file shares have been created.
 * Ensures that the Load balancers are reachable.